Update, April 2021: Samsung Galaxy S21 Ultra review, three months later

 Samsung Galaxy S21 Ultra Price and availability

-Samsung is offering several incentives for S21 Ultra orders, including up to $700 of trade-in value for your current phone, along with a $100 credit for Samsung's site and a free Galaxy SmartTag tracker.
+Samsung is offering several incentives for S21 Ultra orders, including up to $700 of trade-in value for your current phone and, as of April 14, 2021, four months of YouTube Premium (worth $47.96, for new accounts only) and six months of SiriusXM streaming.
 There are also numerous other deals from carriers and retailers, including Amazon and Best Buy.

-Currently, the Galaxy S21 Ultra is available in Phantom Black in all storage configurations and Phantom Silver for the 128GB model.
+The Galaxy S21 Ultra is available in Phantom Black in all storage configurations and Phantom Silver for the 128GB model.
 Additionally, Samsung offers special made-to-order finishes for all three storage options exclusively from its site, including Phantom Titanium, Phantom Navy, and Phantom Brown — all three of which feature a carbon fiber pattern on the Contour Cut Camera housing.
-As of February 9, the Galaxy S21 Ultra is available for $200 off, starting at just $1,000.
+As of April 14, the Galaxy S21 Ultra is available for $200 off at most retailers, starting at just $1,000.

 Minor improvements across the board